 Robin Hood’s Bay

-Robin Hood’s Bay is one of the most picturesque villages on the coast.
+This is definitely one of the most picturesque villages on the coast.
 It is full of colour-washed stone cottages with red pantiled roofs hugging the steep slopes overlooking the bay.
 There are many legends about how it got its name, the most popular being that the famous outlaw kept boats here in case a quick getaway was needed.

 Back in the 18th Century the cobbled streets twisting their way down to the sea were thick with smuggling activity.
 Many of the houses have ingenious hiding places as villagers would hide contraband from the customs men.